Vanshika-4/VRV-SECURITY/README.md

 npm install
 ```

-for running the file for frontend, we use
+For running the file for frontend, we use
 ```bash
 npm run dev
 ```